-When it comes to organizing your home and prioritizing your list of to do’s, it’s not surprising people tackle the most loved rooms first.
-Kitchens, living rooms, bedrooms and bathrooms rise the top of the list when it comes to home projects.
-Consequently, some of the most important and useful rooms in the home often end up neglected when in fact, a few small changes can impact your day-to-day life and dramatically increase your overall productivity.
+When it comes to organizing your home and prioritizing your list of to-dos, it’s not surprising people tackle the most utilized rooms first.
+Kitchens, living rooms, bedrooms, and bathrooms rise the top of the list when it comes to home projects.
+But some of the most important and useful rooms in the home often end up neglected, when in fact, a few small changes can impact your day-to-day life and dramatically increase your overall productivity, energy efficiency, and more.

-In this new series, Minimize, Simplify & Save, Volunteer Energy will take you on a room-by-room tour and give a few simple tips on how to declutter your home and decide what’s essential and what items are best kicked to the curb.
-And of course, we’ll give you tips and pointers on how to save energy (and money) along the way!
+In this series, Minimize, Simplify & Save, Volunteer Energy will take you on a room-by-room tour and give a few simple tips on how to declutter your home and choose energy efficient products for each room.
+And of course, we’ll give you bonus tips and pointers on how to save energy (and money) along the way!

-To start, we’re going to one of the most neglected but necessary rooms (or spaces) in the house: the laundry room!
-And since most laundry rooms are small in square footage but home to appliances, clothes & cleaning supplies, keeping it organized and simple is all the more important.
+To start, we’re going to one of the most neglected but necessary areas in the house: the laundry room!
+And since most laundry rooms are small in square footage but home to major appliances, clothes, and cleaning supplies, keeping it organized is incredibly important.

 Energy Star-Certified Washer & Dryer

-If you’ve purchased a washer or dryer in the last few years, most likely you purchased an Energy-star appliance but if you’re in the market or looking to upgrade, definitely take some time to research which model and specs are best for you.
-The label has long lasting effects and can and will save you money.
-Most use 15 gallons per load, as opposed to 23 for a standard machine.
+If you’ve purchased a washer or dryer in the last few years, most likely you purchased an Energy Star appliance.
+But, if you’re in the market or looking to upgrade, take some time to research which model and specifications are best for you.
+This label has long lasting effects and will save you money.
+Most Energy Star certified washers use 15 gallons per load, as opposed to 23 for a standard machine.

 Trash & Lint Bin

-It’s always the simplest items that make the most difference and such is the case with a handy little trash & lint bin in the laundry room!
+It’s always the simplest items that make the most difference and such is the case with a handy little trash and lint bin in the laundry room!
 If you don’t have one, you probably just notice the overflowing lint trap, scrap it out and plop it on top of the closest surface around.
-Just go ahead and do yourself a favor, spend the few dollars and grab a trash and lint bin.
-Most fit nicely on the wall so it doesn’t take up extra space.
+Just go ahead and do yourself a favor by spending a few dollars on trash and lint bin.
+There are some options that fit nicely on the wall so it doesn’t take up extra space.